viamrobotics/docs/docs/services/data/configure-data-capture.md

 {{% /expand%}}

-{{%expand "Click to view the JSON configuration for capturing data from two analog readers and a pin" %}}
+{{%expand "Click to view the JSON configuration for capturing data from two analog readers and a pin of the board's GPIO" %}}

 The following example captures data from two analog readers that provide a voltage reading and from pin 27 of the board's GPIO: